VivianaSiveroni/VivianaSiveroni.github.io/README.md

 ### Integrating DEMs
 A simple map of the region of Nasca, Peru incorporating a DEM downloaded from INGEMMET (Peru).
 Inset uses data from the same source but represents political administrative units.
+<br> </br>
 ![image alt](images/Ch2_TheDrainage_characteristics_mod.jpg?raw=true)
 <br> </br>

 ### Landsat 7 images
 This map is based on Landsat 7 imagery with bands reassigning bands (band combination 4, 3, 2) to show the vegetation's extent (in red) in the Nasca area.
+<br> </br>
 ![image alt](images/Landsat8_2017_April_Nasca_location_mod.jpg?raw=true)
 <br> </br>

 ### Feature digitisation and Classification
 This map shows features from an excavation in Peru.
 Most features were directly mapped in the field using a GPS/Total Station, the data was stored in a data collector and then transfer to Autocad.
 Others were digitised from ortho-mosaics produced in the field.
 Later, features were imported into ArcGIS.
 In addition, features were classified by field values (i.e., function).
+<br> </br>
 ![image alt](images/Ch4_Cluster4_Middle_Map12_mod.jpg?raw=true)
 <br> </br>

 ### Llama (Camelid sp.)
 GIS
 This illustration shows the ubiquity of llama bones in the excavations of Huayuri.
 The llama skeleton is a Llama GIS where each skeletal specimen (i.e., bone) appears black if the record is NOT NULL.
+In addition, this illustration is an example of the use of various data frames simultaneously.
+<br> </br>
 ![image alt](images/LlamaGis_by_HH_mod.jpg?raw=true)
 <br> </br>